 Delivering hard copies of your dissertation to the TU/e Library

-Please deliver the required 2 hard copies of your dissertation to the Library information desk (8.00 - 17.00 hrs) .
-You may also send these copies via office mail to MF 0.152.
+Please deliver the required 2 hard copies of your dissertation to the Library Desk MetaForum (8.00 - 17.00 hrs on working days) .
+You may also send these copies via office mail to Library Desk MetaForum.
 If your dissertation is to appear exclusively as a commercial edition, please supply 3 copies to the Library.

 At the same time as delivering the digital file via the upload form, the doctoral graduate should submit the signed ‘Statement of Addition of Dissertation to Library Collection and to TU/e Repository’.
 This is to confirm that the doctoral graduate agrees with the addition of his/her dissertation to the printed Library collection and to the digital TU/e Repository.